TOAST-DOCS/GameAnvil/en/tutorial/tutorial-02-advanced.md

 If messages are only defined based on a predefined protocol, it is possible to send and receive messages between the server and the client.
 There are many different expressions, including XML, json, and more, but GameAnvil uses Google Protocol Buffers.
 This is one of the best solutions in terms of speed and reliability.

+<a id="serialize-and-deserialize-messages-with-google-protocol-buffers"></a>
-### Serialize and Deserialize Messages with Google Protocol Buffers
+### Serialize and Deserialize Messages with Google Protocol Buffers { #serialize-and-deserialize-messages-with-google-protocol-buffers }

 To use the protocol buffer, you must first specify how to define the message.
 For example, contain a single string in the specifications of MessageRequet.
 After that, compile the protocol specifications to convert them to a file in the desired language.
 Later, it can be used as a message protocol for the packet similar to the way you used MessageRequest.